cowcoa/aws-cdk-go-examples/serverless/apigateway_lambda_ddb/README.md

 3. Install Golang:<br />
    [Download and Install] - Download and install Go quickly with the steps described here.
 4. Install Docker:<br />
-   [Install Docker Engine] - Find the corresponding platform and install Docker.
+   [Install Docker Engine] - The installation section shows you how to install Docker on a variety of platforms.
 5. Make sure you also have GNU Make installed.

 ## Deployment